sdmx-twg/sdmx-csv/data-message/docs/sdmx-csv-field-guide.md

 #	Design principles

 - There is no SDMX-specific header.
 The SDMX-CSV format is mainly intended and more suitable for purposes of public dissemination.
-- Columns: First dimensions (always one column per dimension), then the measure (one column) and then the attributes (always one column per attribute) all following the order defined in the DSD.
+- Columns: First all dimensions (always one column per dimension), then the measure (one column) and then one or more attributes (always one column per attribute) ideally all following the order defined in the DSD.
 - Possibility (see options below) to add:
   - A column at the end with the reference to the dataflow.
   - A column at the end with the series key.
+  - A column with the sender.
+  - A column with the prepared date.
-  - Any other custom columns as required.
+  - Any other custom columns as required (see options below).
-- Whenever appropriate (e.g. in case the updatedAfter or includeHistory parameters of the SDMX RESTful API were used by the client), additional columns such as the ones for the action flags (Delete, Replace, etc.) or the validFrom and validTo “technical” attributes can be displayed.
+- Whenever appropriate, any additional columns can be displayed.
 - It is also worth noting that, in case the SDMX RESTful 2.1 web service implementation supports a streaming mechanism, columns for all attributes defined in the DSD are always present in the output, regardless of whether these attributes are used (unless of course the client makes use of the SDMX 2.1 RESTful detail parameter to disable the display of attributes).
 - Comma Separator for columns is used by default, but it is recommended for implementers to provide the response according to the locale of the client (which means that in some cases the semi-colon ‘;’ is acceptable as separator).
 - HTTP content negotiation (HTTP Accept header) with mime-type: